PTB-M4D/PyDynamic/docs/CONTRIBUTING.md

 ### Get the code on GitHub and locally

-For collaboration we recommend forking the repository as described [here](https://help.github.com/en/articles/fork-a-repo).
+For collaboration, we recommend forking the repository as described [here](https://help.github.com/en/articles/fork-a-repo).
 Simply apply the changes to your fork and open a Pull Request on GitHub as described [here](https://help.github.com/en/articles/creating-a-pull-request).
 For small